Daniel-Andarge/Software-Design-and-Architecture-Specialization--University-of-Alberta/Course-4-Service-Oriented-Architecture/Module-1-SOA-&-Web-Technologies/README.md

-## Module 1: Exploring Web Technologies
+## Module 1: Web Technologies & Service-Oriented Architecture (SOA)

-Welcome to the first module of my Service-Oriented Architecture (SOA) journey!
-In this module, we will embark on a comprehensive exploration of service-oriented architectures and their foundational principles.
-Additionally, we'll delve into the technologies that serve as the backbone of the World Wide Web, laying the groundwork for our understanding of web services in subsequent modules.
+This module embark on a comprehensive exploration of service-oriented architectures and their foundational principles.
+Additionally, it delve into the technologies that serve as the backbone of the World Wide Web, laying the groundwork for understanding of web services in subsequent modules.

 ### Learning Objectives:

+- Gain an understanding of service-oriented architectures (SOA) and their significance in modern web development.
+- Explore the basic principles that underpin SOA.
+- Acquire essential knowledge of web technologies essential for building robust web services.
+- Recognize earlier precursors of service-oriented architecture and their contributions.
 - Gain a comprehensive understanding of service-oriented architectures and their fundamental principles.
 - Explore the core technologies that power the Internet and the World Wide Web.
 - Understand the significance of earlier precursors to service-oriented architecture in the evolution of distributed computing.

 ### Module Overview:

-In this module, we'll start by unraveling the core principles of service-oriented architectures, providing you with a solid foundation to grasp their significance in modern software development practices.
-We'll then transition into a crash course on the essential technologies that underpin the web, including protocols like HTTP, TCP/IP, and DNS.
-By comprehending these technologies, you'll be well-prepared to delve deeper into the realm of web services in the subsequent modules.

-So, let's embark on this exciting journey of discovery into the world of service-oriented architectures and web technologies.
-Together, we'll unlock the keys to building scalable, interoperable systems that drive innovation in today's digital landscape.
+This module covers the following key points:

+1. **Introduction to SOA**: We'll provide an overview of service-oriented architectures, elucidating their importance and relevance in contemporary software development landscapes.

+2. **Core Principles**: Delve into the fundamental principles that form the bedrock of SOA, offering insights into its architecture and design principles.

+3. **Crash Course on Web Technologies**: Get ready for an immersive exploration of the technologies that power the World Wide Web.
+From HTML and CSS to JavaScript and beyond, we'll equip you with the essential knowledge needed for web service development.

+4. **Exploring Precursors**: Understand the historical context of service-oriented architecture by examining its predecessors.
+By uncovering earlier attempts and technologies, we'll gain a deeper appreciation of the evolution of SOA.